What is Patient Flow?

-Tip #10: Tying Maintenance and Operations to the Patient Experience
+Tip #15: Connect Maintenance and Operations to the Patient Experience

 Patient satisfaction is a top priority for health care facilities.

-Communicate more effectively between your departments - from maintenance, housekeeping and more.
-A patients' experience and satisfaction can depend largely on a task from the maintenance department.
-Think lighting, doors or broken equipment.
+Communicate more effectively between your departments - from maintenance, housekeeping, and more.
+A patient's experience and satisfaction can depend mainly on a task from the maintenance department.
+Think lighting, doors, or broken equipment.

 Balancing your workflow will ultimately help your patient flow.

-In our last article, we included an infographic on, 7 Big Data Healthcare Trends.
+In this article, we included an infographic on 7 Big Data Healthcare Trends.

 The Joint Commission Standards for Accredited Hospitals

-The Joint Commission addresses the issue of patient flow in a standard all Joint Commission-accredited hospitals must comply with.
+The Joint Commission addresses patient flow in a standard all Joint Commission-accredited hospitals must comply with.
 The new patient flow standard requires hospitals to:

 - Create a process that supports the flow of patients through the hospital

-- Address the hospital's need to plan and care for the patients who are admitted and whose bed is not ready or unavailable.
+- Address the hospital's need to plan and care for the admitted patients and whose bed is not ready or unavailable

 - Address the need for the hospital to plan the care for patients who are placed in an overflow location